What is NLP?

 and insights to be more in charge of your thoughts and feelings.
 And to

-run your own life more successfully and communicate with other people with
+run your own life more successfully.
+And

 much more effectively.